geospace-code/matlab-stdlib/Readme.md

 These HDF5 and NetCDF4 functions should be built into Matlab itself, but since they're not yet, we provide them.

-## HDF5
+## Usage

-This package is setup as a Matlab package, so we assume you have either:
+This package is a Matlab package, so we assume you have either:

 ```matlab
 import hdf5nc.*